microsoft/hippocampus/webapi/README.md

 This directory contains the source code for the project's backend web API service.
 The front end web application component can be found in the [webapp/](../webapp/) directory.

 This backend web API is based on the WebAPI included in the [Chat Copilot Sample Application](https://github.com/microsoft/chat-copilot) as a starting point.
-See the [original web API service README](https://github.com/microsoft/chat-copilot/tree/main/webapi) for more infomration.
+See the [original web API service README](https://github.com/microsoft/chat-copilot/tree/main/webapi) for more information.

 ### Important Variations and Notes